aminatabah-work/azure-terraform-rbac-infrastructure/README.md

 ## Overview

 The goal of this project is to show how Azure resources can be deployed and managed using Infrastructure as Code (IaC) while applying secure access design.
 This project provisions foundational Azure resources and includes an example RBAC role assignment scoped to a storage account.
+This project demonstrates Infrastructure as Code (IaC) practices by managing Azure resources and access control using Terraform.

 ## Current Azure Resources